ThatOpen/web-ifc-viewer/README.md

 ## Contribution

 Do you want to contribute to make this even better?
-Bear in mind that this project is split in three repositories, so you might want to contribute to the part that interests you most.
+Bear in mind that this project is split in multiple repositories, so you might want to contribute to the part that interests you most.

 - [web-ifc](https://github.com/tomvandig/web-ifc) if you are interested in low-level IFC parsing, WebAssembly, Emscripten, C++.

-- [web-ifc-three](https://github.com/agviegas/web-ifc-three) if you want to help us with the Three.js geometry generation.
+- [web-ifc-three](https://github.com/IFCjs/web-ifc-three) if you want to help us with the Three.js geometry generation.

+- [examples](https://github.com/IFCjs/examples) if you want to help us by creating more example implementations of IFC.js.

 - This repository if you have ideas about cool tools that could help others develop BIM applications!

 - Try it and spread the word!